cengizhunter/Index-Calculation-for-RS/README.md

 It can be easily modified for other indices.

-## Libraries
+## Libraries that are used in jupyter notebook on python 3.8.5

-- rasterio
+- rasterio 1.1.8
-- numpy
+- numpy 1.19.4
-- matplotlib
+- matplotlib 3.3.3